3dproger/AxelChat/README.md

 # Known Issues
 - YouTube: messages that YouTube may find inappropriate are not displayed
 - YouTube: works only with open access broadcasts or available via the link.
 Private broadcasts are not supported
+- YouTube: Doesn't work for streams with age and possibly other restrictions
 # Troubleshooting
 ### Doesn't connect (General)
 - Check your internet connection